enfence/remote-exec/README.md

 `password`
   The password for the user to connect to the remote server.
 If not specified, Net:SSH tries to connect using SSH keys, and if it doesn't help, asks for a password.

+`timeout`
+  Timeout for SSH session.
+Default is 60 seconds.

 ### Guards

 There are 2 additional guards, implemented in the resource: